tomwerner5/udrl/p1_navigation/README.md

 ### Introduction

 This Reinforcement Learning (RL) project contains an example of a DQN to solve the unity banana collection environment.
+This project uses Pytorch for the models and Unity for the environment rendering.

+### Contents

+- *Banana_Data*: folder of necessary files for the custom unity environment
+- *Banana.exe*: Windows 64-bit executable of the unity environment
+- *dqn_agent.py*: Implementation of the agent used to make actions and learn
+- *env.txt*: The requirements.txt or environment specs used to run/train
+- *model.py*: The pytorch neural network implementations (DQN and Dueling DQN)
+- *Navigation.ipynb*: (Start Here after README) jupyter notebook used to implement and visualize DQN algorithm
+- *Report.md*: Summary of project outcomes

 ### Models and Architectures

+This project uses a Deep Q-Network (DQN) to solve the environment, which use deep neural networks to as a function approximator to the action-value function in Q-learning.
+For more information about DQNs, see the original paper [here](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).

 This DQN uses methods to improve performance such as: